 So who did better?
 The surprising answer is that the selfish careerists did better.
 Bear in mind that the selfish careerists did not succeed by trampling over the seekers of justice.
 The selfish careerists were negotiating with each other.
 What Harinck and colleagues found was that two people told to negotiate selfishly were, on average, better at finding win-win solutions than two people told to seek justice.

-Greene calls this the Tragedy of Commonsense Morality.
+Here again is the Tragedy of Commonsense Morality.
 When things start going sideways, our instincts are to turn up our moral circuitry.
-This facilitates ingroup cooperation but hinders between-group cooperation.
+But, he reminds us, these were designed for ingroup cooperation, and may actively hinder outgroup cooperation.
 The defense lawyer gets emotional about harsh penalties.
 The prosecutor gets emotional about victims and vengeance.
 There's a deluge of disgust, sadness, dehumanization, and anger.
 What's a (colloquially) Autistic neoliberal to do?

 Trolleyology

-A man with a backpack is standing on a footbridge above a trolley track.
-Pushing him and his large backpack onto the track will stop a speeding train from hitting five workmen in a tunnel.
+A backpacker wearing a large backpack is standing on a footbridge above a trolley track.
+Pushing him (backpack and all) onto the track will stop a speeding train from hitting five workmen in a tunnel.
 Is it moral to do so?

 A large majority say no. But consider the following: